JUNE UPDATE: Superintendent Shuffle: 2023 turnovers at education’s helm

 Nezperce

-Brian Lee, the principal at Orofino Junior/Senior High, will step in as Nezperce’s superintendent on July 1.
+Brian Lee, the principal at Orofino Junior/Senior High, stepped in as Nezperce’s superintendent on July 1.
 He replaces Shawn Tiegs, who took a superintendent position at Moscow.

 Brian Lee